Advertiser Disclosure

 Pros

-• Can choose all-or-nothing funding or keep-it-all funding
+• Choose all-or-nothing or keep-it-all funding

-• Can run an ongoing crowdfunding campaign after your initial campaign succeeds
+• Can run an ongoing crowdfunding campaign after your initial campaign

 • Fewer restrictions than Kickstarter